-The Czech Republic has no bans on importing of GE crops and imports bioengineered soybean meal, a main protein source for feed mixes.
-In 2016, the soybean meal imports totaled 363,737 metric tons (MT).
+The Czech Republic has no bans on importing of GE crops and imported bioengineered soybean meal, a main protein source for feed mixes.
+In 2017, the soybean meal imports totaled 585,347 metric tons (MT).
 Major suppliers are Brazil, Argentina and United States.
-Most of imports are trans-shipped through the main European ports in the Netherlands and Germany.
+Most imports are trans-shipped through the main European ports in the Netherlands and Germany.